-- Complete all written assignments, quizzes and exams.

-- Turn in assignments on time
+- Arrive to class on time - Participate in discussions and be focused in class - Complete all written assignments, quizzes and final exam. - Turn in assignments on time

-- Read all assigned readings

 Make-up work is the responsibility of the student, as covered in the instructor's First Day Handout.